ramiro-rp/medagg-doc/docs/adr/0005-single-node-docker-deployment.md

 - run all components on a single Linux host;
 - keep configuration in env files and compose file(s).

-A future move to Kubernetes or cloud-managed services is out of scope for the MVP, but not blocked by this decision.
+More advanced deployment options (multi-node clusters, managed PaaS, etc.) are explicitly **out of scope** for the current MVP.

 ## Alternatives considered

 - **Bare-metal / manual deployment** without containers
-  - Pros:
+  Pros:
   - fewer layers in theory;
-  - Cons:
+  Cons:
   - harder to reproduce environments;
   - more manual setup for each machine.

-- **Immediate Kubernetes deployment**
+- **Immediately adopting a more complex orchestration platform**
+  (for example a container cluster or cloud PaaS)
-  - Pros:
+  Pros:
-    - closer to production-style cloud environments;
+  - closer to production-grade deployments;
-  - Cons:
+  Cons:
-    - too heavy for a student/demo project;
+  - too heavy for a demo project;
-    - higher learning and operational overhead.
+  - higher learning and operational overhead for the team.

 ## Consequences